Learn all about RV solar panel systems, types of RV solar panels, and how to choose the right solar panel system for your rig.

 RV solar panels work the same way as conventional solar panels; the solar panels installed on the roof of the RV absorb power from the sun.
 The circuits in the solar cells convert the absorbed energy into electrical current that in turn is transferred to your RV batteries through an RV solar charge controller.
 The electrical current is stored in your RV battery or batteries as DC electricity at 12 volts.

 The 12V DC electricity can be used to power different systems in your RV like the lights, some appliances, and electronics.
 However, a lot of the appliances in your RV run on 120V electricity.
-You can easily convert the DC energy for the solar panels into 120V energy by using an inverter.
-This way you can power your entire RV by using solar power.
+You can easily convert the DC energy from the solar panels into 120V energy by using an inverter.
+This way, you can power your entire RV by using solar power.

 How Many Solar Panels do I need for my RV?